ToddG/mprom/readme.md

 # mprom

-A rebar3 erlang otp application that serves up prometheus metrics.

 _m is for `micro`_

+A _tiny_ rebar3 erlang otp application that serves up prometheus metrics.

 ## build